csjiet/keybinds-shortcuts-environment-setups/Github.md

 	- In Github, go to settings > SSH and CPG keys > New SSH Keys (To add newly generated SSH key to you list of existing SSH keys) > Give you key a name, and paste your "Public key".
 (Now remote git knows the key you have generated)
 	- We have to let our workspace know about the key that was generated.
 Follow the steps: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent (This is a crucial step, with some complex commands)

-"pull request" (PR)
-- A request sent to allow you code from your branch ("compare branch") to be pulled into another branch ("the base").
-- If you are not the owner of a repo,often times you do not have access to the master branch.
-This means you cannot push the code directly to master, where they can only push the code to a different branch, and then raise a pull request to merge the changes to "master" branch.
-- Once a pull request is accepted and merged to another branch, the life cycle of your own branch can end, delete the branch.
-- Git hub: (remote repository - where the primary changes are done to if you use the github interface on web to make changes.), where if the developer wishes to see the changes, they have to use "git pull " command.
-	- There is a button called "Pull requests" at the navigation bar.
-	- You can check comments, you commits, changes to the branch you have submitted for pull request.
-- Terminal git: (local repository - where the primary changes are done), where additional commands is required to push to remote repo.
-- Typical workflow if we use a pull request:
-	- **Fork the Repository**
-	- **Clone Your Fork**
-	- **Create a New Branch**
-	- **Make and Commit Changes**
-	- **Push to Your OWN Remote Fork**
-		- You push the changes from your local branch to your forked repository on GitHub.
-This step updates your fork with the changes you've made.
-		- We do not push to "upstream" - original repo that was forked.
-	- **Create a Pull Request**
-	- **PR Discussion and Review**
-	- **Merging the PR**

 "Merging"
 - The process of combining code from two branches.
 ![[git_merging.png]]

-"Git fork"/"Forking"
-- Copying an EXISTING repo created as your OWN repo.
-- You would do that if you want to refactor someone's (a random guys) entire repo, because you want to make changes to multiple branches, even if you are not assigned that branch, while you are not the owner.
-OR you just feel like experimenting with other people's code for fun.
-(It is similar to cloning people repo, create you own repo, copy their entire repo to your newly created repo, and commiting to your local repo, and pushing to you remote repo)
-- Similar to merging to base (the master branch) in branch merging, we have repository merging.
-- We can create a "pull request" to merge the "forked repo" to the "base repo", or go more intricately, and merge the "fork repo's specific branch" to the "base repo's same branch"
-- `git clone` vs `git fork`
-	- `git clone`:
-		- a command used to create an independent copy of an existing Git repository, including all its commit history, branches, and files.
-This allows you to have your own local copy of the original repository, so that **you can contribute directly to the original repository**, if the original repository has granted you the necessary permissions.
-	- `git fork`:
-		- a command used to create an independent copy of an existing Git repository, including all its commit history, branches, and files.
-BUT this copy is independent of the original repository and exists as a separate entity.
-You can think of it as creating your own personal copy of someone else's repository, **so you can only contribute to your own forked repository without affecting the original repository**.
-			- However, you can create branches, and eventually contribute to the original repo by making pull requests, and collaborate with others using your forked repository.

 ## Git ignore
 - To ignore files/ directories when committing to local repo/ pushing to remote repo.